AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

  - Iron (1.83) and Oxygen (3.44) is 1.61
  - Hydrogen (2.20) and Oxygen (3.44) is 1.24

-Thus both aluminum and iron coagulants are more polar than water and it is possibly that it is their polarity that enables them to displace water that is bound to particles surfaces and then form bonds with that surface.
+Thus both aluminum and iron coagulants are more polar than water and it is possibly that it is their strong polarity that enables them to displace water that is bound to particles surfaces and then form bonds with that surface.
 In order to displace water molecules that are bound to the particles surfaces, the coagulants must have stronger bonds to particles surfaces than the polar water molecules and thus it seems likely that coagulants must be more polar than water.